gabrielanakasato/ironhack-daft/proj/w03-project02/README.md

 This is the result of the second project for the Ironhack Data Analytics Bootcamp, using all knowledge acquired up to Week 3 - Day 1.

 ## Objective
-The objective of this projects was to asnwer a problem statement, practicing data cleaning and manipulation.
+The objective of this project was to answer a problem statement, practicing data cleaning and manipulation.

 ### Problem Statement
-**_What are the most commom characteristics of people involved in shark incidents in the history?_**
+**_What are the most common characteristics of people involved in shark incidents in the history?_**

 ## Project Status
 :black_square_button: Refactoring

-## Data Source
-The dataset was obtained from the [Global Shark Attack File](http://www.sharkattackfile.net/incidentlog.htm).

 ## Resources
 - Python
 - Jupyter Notbook
 - Pandas
 - Numpy

+## Data Source
+The dataset was obtained from the [Global Shark Attack File](http://www.sharkattackfile.net/incidentlog.htm).

 ## Process
 1. Obtaing dataset